xargon666/Google-Sheet-Quiz/README.md

 ### Adding a Quiz on Mobile

+Adding a quiz on mobile can be done, but it's trickier due to the lack of certain features in the  Googlesheet mobile app.

-To add on mobile, I reccomend following the above steps on a desktop computer, then sending the link from the desktop device to your phone via cross platform app.
+I reccomend following the above steps on a desktop computer, then when you get to **Step 13** send the link from the desktop device to your phone via a cross platform app.

-You can do this in many ways.
-For Example:
+You could do this in many ways, for example:
 - Send a Whatsapp message to yourself.
 - Use a note taking app like Google Keep.

 ## Attribution
 - This project is a fork of [subhranshuchoudhury's Google-Sheet-Quiz Project](https://github.com/subhranshuchoudhury/Google-Sheet-Quiz)
+- I created the favicon on [Icons8](https://icons8.com/).